 The Sauropod 3D MSS will take place within Commonwealth waters off the north-west Western Australian (WA) coast, within the Roebuck Basin in exploration permit area WA-527-P. The survey will be undertaken within an 'Acquisition Area', where seismic data acquisition will occur.
 The Acquisition Area will be located within a broader 'Operational Area', which includes additional space for vessel activities such as line turns, run-ins, run-outs, soft-start procedures and seismic source testing.
+The co-ordinates for the Operational and Acquisition area are provided in Table 3-1.

-The Acquisition Area will be up to a maximum of approximately 3,500 km, with an Operational Area of approximately 6,000 km (Figure 3.1).
-At its closest point the Operational Area is approximately 120 km from the WA coast at Eighty Mile Beach, 190 km from Port Hedland and 230 km from Broome.
-Water depths in the Acquisition Area range from approximately 95 to 172 m.
+The Acquisition Area will be up to a maximum of approximately 3,500 km2, with an Operational Area of approximately 6,000 km2 (Figure 3-1).
+At its closest point, the Operational Area is approximately 120 km from the WA coast at Pardoo and 230 km from Broome.
+Water depths in the Operational and Acquisition Areas range from approximately 65 - 170 m and 75 - 165 m respectively.